Cox-Automotive/eb-rudder/README.md

 ### `ebrudder`

-`eb rudder` Will query your EC2 environment to find all instance associated with the provided Elastic Beanstalk environment name (`-e`) and then tail all of the specified log files (`-f`) across all instances.
+`ebrudder` Will query your EC2 environment to find all instance associated with the provided Elastic Beanstalk environment name (`-e`) and then tail all of the specified log files (`-f`) across all instances.

 Credentials work similar to the AWS CLI.
-We expect you have environment variables for your AWS key data, optionally you can supply a profile (`-p`) to reference from your `aws/.credentials` file.
+We expect you have environment variables for your AWS key data, optionally you can supply a profile (`-p`) to reference an existing profile from your `aws/.credentials` file.
 If you do not have an environment variable for region set we will use the one provided which will default to `us-east-1`.
 The same applies when using profiles and no region is found.

 Arguments: